ABF-QC/Module2_Project1/Notebook/Analysis_w_Results.md

 ### Models
 ---

+Three regression models will be compare.
+Here are the three types of regression model we will be trying and their associated source module.

+different tools used to build the different model.
+1. A Linear Regression model
+     - LinearRegression from SciKit Learn module
+2. A Polynomial Regression model
+     - PolynomialFeatures from SciKit Learn module
+3. An Ordinary Least Sqaure Fit Regression model with various degree polynomial combinaison for specific features
+     - statsmodels.api

 | Regression Method   | Predictors (qty chosen)  | Mean Absolute Error | Mean Square Error    | Root Mean Square Error | R2 scores   |
 | ------------------- | ----------- | ------------------- | -------------------- | ---------------------- | ----------- |
 | Linear              | SelectKBest (15) | 407                | 309293             | 556                   | 0.41           |